ERP Insights

 The Origin of MRP Systems

 Originally developed in the 1960s by Joseph Orlicky, a marketing representative at IBM, MRP used computer technology to manage inventory and production schedules based on demand and capacity.
+In the late 1960s, Black and Decker became the first company to use these new technologies in production management.

 Development and Enhancements